ibm-cloud-docs/openshift/openshift_ts.md

 The OpenShift web console might not open for reasons that include:
 1. The cluster has a private service endpoint enabled.
 2. The cluster ingress and networking components are not available.
-3. The console pod is not healthy.
+3. The cluster is running an older version.
+4. The console pod or other system pods are not healthy, such as when not enough worker nodes exist to run the pods.

 <br>